kylawl/git-giant/README.md

-GitBifrost
+git-bifrost
 ==========

-Built for game developers who are used to the world of versioned game data, GitBifrost bridges the worlds of git and large binaries.
+Built for game developers who are used to the world of versioned game data, git-bifrost bridges the worlds of git and large binaries.

 ## Goals ##
 1. Allow users to version large binaries easily with along side source code.
 2. Allow users on very large, multi-terabyte projects to fetch binaries exclusivly from a central store.
 No large file history lives on the client, only the current working set.
-3. Binary handling must be transparent to non-power users and other tools so that anyone and anything that uses git doesn't require knowlege of GitBifrost.
+3. Binary handling must be transparent to non-power users and other tools so that anyone and anything that uses git doesn't require knowlege of git-bifrost.
 4. Allow git power users to work locally in all their normal distributed git glory.

 ## Getting Started ##

 ### New Repository ###
 #### Initing git-bifrost ####